Antihypertensive therapy

 • Combination therapy will often be needed.

-• When choosing agents, consider cost, simplicity, and compliance.
+• When choosing agents, take both compliance and cost into account.

 References: